The 2022 Board of Directors of the Central Pennsylvania Festival of the Arts

 A member of the Penn State faculty since 1990, she is Professor of Engineering Design and Engineering Science and Mechanics, and served as the Associate Dean for Academic Programs in the College of Engineering from 2006-2014 and the Executive Director of the Schreyer Institute for Teaching Excellence from 2000-2006.

-Engel is an avid Sidewalk Sale shopper and considers the Festival to be one of the highlights of the summer.
+Renata is an avid Sidewalk Sale shopper and considers the Festival to be one of the highlights of the summer.

 Brad came to Penn State after serving as the Director of Marketing at Wake Forest University and prior to that served as the Assistant Director of Sales and Marketing at Vanderbilt University.
 He began his career as the Assistant Director of Marketing and Promotions at Middle Tennessee State University in 2010.